Saipa Saina

 The Saipa Saina (ساینا) is a subcompact sedan (B) produced by Iranian automaker Saipa.
 Saina is a facelifted version of Saipa Tiba which is ultimately based on Kia Pride.
 Saina is part of Saipa's X200 platform and is powered by a modified Kia Pride engine.
 Saina is available in four trims: EX, SX, SE-A And SE-A Lux.

 Saina is a product of platform management in SAIPA Group.
 This automobile can complete the expectations of many Iranian families.
 Ergonomic design, acceptable appearance and state of the art suspension system are important features of this car.
 Saina passes Euro IV European Emission Standards with 1.5 L Engine and is equipped with ABS and EBD brake system.
 These features make Saina an ideal car to provide 0-60 of driving pleasure.

-Saina facelift 2020
+2020 facelift

 Saipa introduced the first Saina facelift on May 31, 2020.
 Unlike the previous generation, Saina has the Euro 5 emission standard in this version.
 Also, Saina's electrical platform has been changed to BCM system.
-According to Saipa CEO, this car will be replaced by Sahand.
+According to Saipa, this car has been replaced by Sahand from 2024.